 Native to Ireland, Kerry Blue Terriers are medium-sized dogs whose original role was that of farm dogs.
-However, nowadays, they make an excellent choice for guard dogs that don't shed.
+However, nowadays, they make an excellent choice for guard dogs that don’t shed.
 They have an average height of 44 to 51 cm, along with an average weight of 33 to 40 pounds.
 They are energetic guard dogs that can be trained relatively easily, however, they can be stubborn at times as well.
-Kerry Blue Terriers can be aggressive towards other dogs and animals, and are cautious of strangers.
+Kerry Blue Terriers can be aggressive towards other dogs and animals and are cautious of strangers.

-They need proper introduction to accept family members.
+They need a proper introduction to accept family members.
 These dogs need to be groomed daily for their bluish-gray coat to maintain their shiny look.

 Although it may not cause serious physical harm to a stranger, its size and loud barking can instill fear in an intruder’s mind.